jbilinski/scriptops.com/_posts/2014-05-19-new-daily-password-and-a-cisco-guest-wireless-portal.md

 tags: [cisco, wireless, guest]
 ---

-> Update: This method has worked very well for a couple years now.
-I should probably expand on this post and I would like to try using new windows/powershell OpenSSH code instead of CatTools.

 This script is being used to implement a wireless guest portal with a semi-random password and update an internal website with the current password.

 Here's what I had to work with: